nRo/DataFrame/README.md

 Build
 -----
-To build library from sources:
+To build the library from sources:

 1) Clone github repository